 Whether you are a first time visitor to North America or a traveller that comes back to visit and explore year after year, this huge continent offers so much to see and do.

 North America is packed with culture – art, music, film within a social melting pot of peoples and identities.
-There’s a huge range of foods on offer with individual states specialising in particular dishes and cuisines; Texan ribs, Mexican tacos, Maine lobster and oysters and champagne in Vancouver.
+There’s a huge range of foods on offer with individual states specialising in particular dishes and cuisines.
+Texan ribs, Mexican tacos, Maine lobster and oysters and champagne in Vancouver.
 So much to experience.

 A holiday in the USA can’t be boxed into one type of experience.
 This country is a blend of so many different things and is a land so vast, that you can experience several continents in one as you travel through it.
 In fact it is such a big country that you would have to pick off different states on separate visits.
-And its’ size makes it ideal for road trips where under huge open skies, you can drive through deserts, under tall mountain peaks, and past wheat fields that roll off into the distance.
+And its’ size makes it ideal for road trips.
+Under huge open skies, you can drive through deserts, under tall mountain peaks, and past wheat fields that roll off into the distance.
 Take in the lush rainforests of the Pacific Northwest, the swamplands of the South and the bucolic rural lanes of New England.

 The landscape changes are you move West to East across Canada.
 From the beautiful coastal city of Vancouver over the mountains and lakes of the Canadian Rockies.
 To the Arctic tundra and forests.
 And onto the farmland, vineyards and maple forests and cosmopolitan cities of Quebec, Toronto and Montreal.
 Culturally, Canada is equally diverse, a blend of Aboriginal (First Nationas, Métis and Inuit), British and French traditions, influences and architecture.

-For more travel ideas call us on 01923 284148 or send an email to [email protected].
+For more travel ideas call us on 01923 284148 or email firstname.lastname@example.org.
 We’ll be delighted to be of service.